Joaquín Ferrándiz Ventura: First rape and incarceration

 Ferrándiz was arrested and sentenced to fourteen years in prison for this crime.
 For the duration of his incarceration, he shared his cell with another criminal who had killed his wife.
 After his release, Ferrándiz would imitate the modus operandi of this cellmate in his own murders.
 In 1995, he was paroled following a campaign by his friends and family that claimed his innocence and decried his internment as unjust.
-His good behavior during his time in prison, when he collaborated in the prison newsletter La Saeta, was cited as a reason for his early release.
+His good behaviour during his time in prison, when he collaborated in the prison newsletter La Saeta, was cited as a reason for his early release.

 Upon his release, Ferrándiz moved to Castellón de la Plana with his mother and worked in a car insurance company.
-His co-workers described him as "absolutely normal," polite and charming.
+His co-workers described him as "absolutely normal", polite and charming.
 Ferrándiz committed all of his later crimes during weekends, in party areas in and around the city of Castellón.

 Murders

-Sonia Rubio Arrufat, a 25-year-old English teacher, was last seen at 5:00 a.m. on the morning of July 2, 1995, leaving a Benicàssim disco that she had attended with friends.
-She intended to walk the one kilometer distance between the disco and her parents apartment in Benicàssim, but she never reached her destination.
-Her body was found by a motorist on November 20, hidden in thick bushes near the road between Benicàssim and Oropesa del Mar.
+Sonia Rubio Arrufat, a 25-year-old English teacher, was last seen at 5:00 a.m. on the morning of 2 July 1995, leaving a Benicàssim disco that she had attended with friends.
+She intended to walk the one kilometre distance between the disco and her parents' apartment in Benicàssim, but she never reached her destination.
+Her body was found by a motorist on November 20, hidden in thick bushes near the road between Benicàssim and Orpesa.
 She was half-dressed, with her hands tied and her mouth covered with duct tape.
 The Spanish Civil Guard code-named the investigation of Rubio's murder Operación Bola de Cristal ("Operation Crystal Ball").